open/close all folders

 - The Colbert Report: Stephen Colbert does so in this segment (towards the end).

-- A frequent habit of Colonel Tigh in the Battlestar Galactica remake.
+- A frequent habit of Colonel Tigh in Battlestar Galactica (2003).
 Even while on duty.

 - Spike occasionally does this on Buffy the Vampire Slayer.